-The College's financial health grade is officially classified as "satisfactory" based on the financial forecast submissions made in 2018.
-As a direct result of the actions taken by the leadership team and governors during the current financial year, the projected health rating as at 31st July 2019 is "outstanding".
+The College's financial health grade is officially classified as "outstanding" based on the financial forecast submissions made in 2019 and 2020.
+This was achieved as a direct result of the actions taken by the leadership team and governors during the previous and current financial year and the projected health rating as at 31 July 2020 remains "outstanding".
 Notwithstanding that, the continuing challenge to the College's financial position remains the constraint on further education funding arising from the ongoing cuts in public sector spending whilst maintaining the student experience.
 This risk is mitigated in a number of ways:

 - By rigorous budget setting procedures and sensitivity analysis;

 - A robust and efficient curriculum plan and delivery model;

 - Regular in year budget monitoring;

-- Consideration of new income streams;
+- Consideration of new income streams:

+- Effective use of reserves to deal with short term issues;

 - · Robust financial controls; and

 - Exploring ongoing procurement efficiencies